-Shares in Stellantis, Aston Martin skid on profit warnings
+Shares In Stellantis, Aston Martin Skid On Profit Warnings

 Stellantis offered promotional deals as US dealerships have struggled to reduce their inventories.

-The company, which previously expected a positive cash flow, also said it now forecasts negative cash flow ranging from five billion to 10 billion euros.
+The company, which previously expected a positive cash flow, also said it now forecasts negative cash flow ranging between five billion and 10 billion euros.

 "Deterioration in the global industry backdrop reflects a lower 2024 market forecast than at the beginning of the period, while competitive dynamics have intensified due to both rising industry supply, as well as increased Chinese competition," it said.